 Serve as a Council Delegate

-Per GSSEM bylaws, the Annual Meeting of the corporate membership (comprised of board members, board development committee members, and council delegates elected by districts) is conducted by March 31st of each year.
-At the Annual meeting, the members shall:
+Per GSSEM bylaws, the Annual Meeting of the corporate membership (comprised of board members, board development committee members, and council delegates elected by service units) is conducted by March 31st of each year.
+At the Annual Meeting, the members shall: